Premium Southern Africa

 - Warm fleece and beanie for morning and evening activities including game drives where applicable.

 - Personal medical kit.
-Large kits will be on hand at the lodges and from your leader (on trips that have a dedicated trip leader) but we recommend you carry items such as mild pain killers, electrolytes and bandaids.
+Large kits will be on hand at the lodges and from your group leader or local representative (on trips that have a dedicated group leader or local representative ) but we recommend you carry items such as mild pain killers, electrolytes and bandaids.

 - Insect repellent.